MaB$\mu$lS-2: high-precision microlensing modelling for the large-scale survey era: The Besan C on Galactic Model

 where $\rho_{0}$ is the component normalisation density, $a^2 = r^2+\big(\nicefrac{\displaystyle z}{\displaystyle \epsilon}\big)^2$ and $\epsilon$ the axis ratio of the ellipsoid.
 The SFR is taken to be constant across the whole disk.
 The IMF is given by a broken power law, which is the same across all age groups

 Each age group of the thin disk has its own velocity dispersion, to mimic the secular evolution, and follows the relation from \cite{Gomez97}; these average to $\mathbf{\sigma_{UVW}} = (30,20,13)$~\kms, with a maximum of $\mathbf{\sigma_{UVW}} = (43,28,18)$~km~$s^{-1}$ for the oldest component.
-The rotational velocity of the LSR is 240~\kms, with the rotation curve taken from \cite{Caldwell81}.
+The rotational velocity of the local standard of rest (LSR) is 240~\kms, with the rotation curve taken from \cite{Caldwell81}.
+The LSR is defined as the mean velocity of material in the solar neighbourhood, centred on the Sun within 100~pc.
 The peculiar motion of the sun relative to the LSR is assumed to be $\mathbf{v_\odot}=(11,12,7)$~\kms, following \cite{Schonrich10}.